Hyperextended Knee Treatment in Dallas, Frisco, Prosper, and Wylie, TX

 The majority of the time, simple home remedies will be enough to alleviate the symptoms of a hyper-extended knee.
 Rest and ice in the days following the injury will help reduce inflammation.
 You should also try to elevate the knee as much as possible.
 Before surgery, we may also try knee gel injections.

-Sometimes, if the ligament is partially or fully torn, surgery may be required.
+Sometimes, if the ligament is partially or fully torn, hyperextended knee surgery may be required.
 The surgery will be performed under general anesthesia, and a piece of a ligament from elsewhere in the body is used to repair the tear.
 This will help to alleviate any knee instability.

 Physical therapy geared towards strengthening the muscles will usually follow surgery.
 Even if your injury does not require surgery, physical therapy can be helpful in regaining stability and a full range of motion after you hyper-extend your knee.

-Hyper-Extended Knee Recovery
+Hyper-Extended Knee Recovery Time

 If you have hyper-extended your knee, it may take months for you to achieve a full range of motion and for a pain-free knee.
 If the ligament injury is mild, obviously your recovery time will be quicker than if you have a more serious injury.